JibMalik175/NeuroTrader/README.md

 # NueroTrader — Deep RL Crypto Trading System
+(NEURO TRADER IS A PERSONAL PRODUCT , PLEASE RESPECT OWNERSHIP)

 End-to-end BTC/USDT trading system: a custom Gymnasium environment and RecurrentPPO (LSTM) agent trained in Python, exported to ONNX, and served by a